ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/609>`_.
+.. header:: The old proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/522>`_.
+This amendment proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/609>`_.
 .. sectnum::
 .. contents::